radiantlogic-v8/documentation-new/documentation/cfs/netsuite.md

 Get the Account Id
 ------------------

-*   Login into your NetSuite account.
+*   Log into your NetSuite account.
 *   Navigate to Setup | Integration | Web Services Preferences.
 *   Get the **Account ID**.